fpsvogel/learn-latin-and-greek/README.md

 Lots more Latin writing books with keys can be found [here](https://www.textkit.com/greek-latin-forum/viewtopic.php?f=6&p=213636) and [here](https://www.edonnelly.com/google.html#4)

 Another good exercise is to write a daily journal in Latin.
-You'll need Latin-English dictionaries ([links above](#dictionaries-to-keep-handy-for-latin)).
+You'll need Latin-English dictionaries ([links above](#dictionaries)).

-## Podcasts and YouTube channels in Latin
+## Podcasts and YouTube channels

 There are lots of Latin podcasts and YouTube channels out there, but most are out of reach for all but advanced learners.
 Here are the few easier ones that I've found: